pictowolf/ansible-role-elasticsearch/README.md

 - [ ] Add multi node support for clustering
 - [ ] Uninstall tag to remove
 - [ ] Upgrade tag to control rollouts?
+- [ ] Include option to change system properties for performance?